W19: Wensleydale Challenge – Leg 6 – Raydale, Jeffrey Pot and Wether Fell - new

 Marsett sits in Raydale above Semerwater and we follow a leafy lane to the holiday complex at Raydale House.
 From here a steep shooting track takes us up Billingside Moor and over the grouse moor crossing the 2,000 feet contour.
 We are on the edge of Yockenthwaite Moor, reputed to be the boggiest in the Dales (For those who joined us in that year - Remember 2018!).
 We turn North West however and cross the dramatic Jeffery Pot Scar at 1,995 feet.
 We traverse the head of Bardale Beck to the Roman Cam High Road which climbs Wether Fell (Drumaldrace) at 2,014 feet.
 We follow the Roman Road until we reach the steep path which drops back down to Marsett with fine views of Semerwater.

 This year our walk led by staff from the Yorkshire Dales Rivers Trust moves up towards the source of the Swale.
 The aim will be to look at the river system between Muker and Keld, taking us up one of the most picturesque valleys in this part of the Dales.
 We walk up one side of the valley to Keld, visiting the impressive waterfall at Kisdon Force.
-We return on the other side of the valley, visiting the ruins of Crackpot Hall and exploring Swinner Gill with its lead mining remains on the way downstream.
+We return on the other side of the valley, visiting the ruins of Crackpot Hall on the way downstream.

 Leave Station car park 9.15am.
 Start Hawes Dales Countryside Museum car park (charges) (GR: SD 875899) at 10.00am.
 10 miles.
 Moderate. £7